 “I heard that there is a shaman who lives in the forest.
-He is an orphan, but if we do not try, she will die.”
-Her father said as her brothers went out to find him.
+He is an orphan but, if we do not try, she will die.”
+Her father said, as her brothers went out to find him.

-A wolf came down from the mountains, raising its glacial blue eyes to the sky, as the two brothers returned with the shaman.
-Entering the tent, Nya watched the firelight dance on the bronze mirrors that were sewn to his robe, unworked copper, and eagle feathers moving before his eyes.
-In their midst he pulled on his iron shod fur boots, and as he laced them up, he stole a glance at Nya, and then looked away.
-Nya hoped it had been a coincidence, but when the orphan shaman laced up his left boot and stole another look at him, he knew that he could see him.
+A wolf came down from the mountains, raising its glacial-blue eyes to the sky, as the two brothers returned with the shaman.
+Entering the tent, Nya watched the firelight dance on the bronze mirrors that were sewn to his robe, with unworked copper, and eagle feathers moving before his eyes.
+In their midst, the shaman pulled on his iron-shod, fur boots and, as he laced them up, he stole a glance at Nya, and then looked away.
+Nya hoped it had been a coincidence but, when the orphan shaman laced up his left boot, and stole another look at him, he knew that he had been seen.

-The shaman took up his drum, as Nya hid behind the sick girl, the shaman going to her left shoulder, the drum reverberating as he hit it.
+The shaman took up his drum, as Nya hid behind the sick girl, and the shaman went to her left shoulder, the drum reverberating, as he struck it.
 He stepped to the right, beating his drum again, as he spoke:

-“A sickness spirit has come here, while you were travelling home it touched you on the shoulder?
+“A sickness-spirit has come here, while you were travelling home, it touched you on the shoulder?
 Do I speak the truth of what happened?”

 “Yes, you do.”
 She replied, before slipping away once more.